wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 });
 ```

-Add the following event handler to the `ConfigMathTabConfig` class.
-This will update the component state to be the value of the selected operator:
+Add the following event handler to the `ConfigMathTabConfig` class, which updates the component state to be the value of the selected operator:

 ```ts
 private handleOnSelectedChange = (event, props: DropdownProps): void => {